BrianSChapman/my-friendly-monster/README.md

 ## Description

-A fun interactive pet monster that will keep you company and that you can take care of.
-Having a monster to care for can give you a sense of responsibility and belonging.
-Can bring a feeling of nostalgia to some and a fun new companion for children.
+A fun interactive pet monster that will keep you company during your computer browsing sessions.
+Feed it, dance with it, and put it to sleep!

 ## Table of Contents